Rachel Lime Talks New Album STORIES and Creative Aftermath

 Finished nearly three years before its eventual release, singer-songwriter and producer Rachel Lime’s sophomore album STORIES did not arrive with the immediacy of something freshly made.
 Instead, it surfaced as an album already internalised and, at a certain point, almost left behind.

-It’s a familiar arc for creatives and artists alike, but Lime is candid about what comes after: that lull where the work loses its immediacy, only to be rediscovered later with fresh eyes.
+This might be a familiar arc for creatives and artists alike, but Lime is candid about what comes after: that lull where the work loses its immediacy, only to be rediscovered later with fresh eyes.
 “With my first album, I couldn’t even enjoy it until like two years after it came out,” she says.
 “So I knew this was part of the process.
 You just have to put it out anyway.”

 “A lot of them are about a girl on a horse, going on an adventure through these unknown lands,” she says.
 “I try to build the music around the moments that feel really vivid and transportive.”

 That sense of world-building extends beyond the music itself.
 Each track exists as its own discrete setting — a structure reflected in the album’s visual language and live performances.
 “It’s not one shared universe,” Lime explains.
-“Each song is a different place.
-There are shared themes, but they’re separate worlds.”
+“There are shared themes, but they’re separate worlds.”

 Onstage, those worlds are translated into something physical.
-“For my first album, I used vines and fake flowers to create this forest feeling, and for STORIES, there are more ocean and high fantasy themes.
+“For my first album, I used vines and fake flowers to create this forest feeling, and for STORIES, there are more ocean and high-fantasy themes.
 I used lighting that mimics water, projections, fog machines and ambient nature sounds between songs — like waves, or birds, or a ship at sea,” she explains.

-If the settings shift from track to track, the impulse behind them is rooted in her upbringing.
 Raised in rural Minnesota, Lime grew up surrounded by farmland and woods — landscapes she recalls as both scary and beautiful.
 “I’ve always been very touched by nature, and want to be in it,” she says.

 Water, in particular, holds a strong pull.
 The first time she encountered the ocean, Lime recalls feeling drawn towards something expansive and unknowable, which surfaces most clearly on “Haenyo”, a track inspired by the tradition of Jeju’s female divers.
 “I think of the song as almost like the beginning of a fantasy book,” she says.
-“There’s this classic call to adventure… this protagonist who wants to explore something new, to go into a different world, but is being held back.”
-In Lime’s telling, that tension takes shape through a young girl bound by lineage, “she has this tradition of mothers, grandmothers who all do the same thing”, yet pulled by a desire to go further.
-“She loves being in the water but she wants to go further out into the sea.
+“There’s this classic call to adventure…this protagonist who wants to explore something new, to go into a different world, but is being held back.”
+In Lime’s telling, that tension takes shape through a young girl bound by lineage, “she has this tradition of mothers, grandmothers who all do the same thing.
+She loves being in the water but she wants to go further out into the sea.
 She wants to stay down there forever.
 This feeling of wanting to escape this small-feeling life, while knowing that that life is also safety.”

-From there, Lime began moving towards a more narrative approach, while also considering her voice as something still actively in development, “I don’t know if I’m still finding it exactly, but there are different directions I want to go in,” she says.
+From there, Lime began moving towards a more narrative approach, while considering her voice as something still actively in development, “I don’t know if I’m still finding it exactly, but there are different directions I want to go in,” she says.
 Much of her sound, she notes, has also been shaped by the constraints of recording alone, which led her to default to a particular vocal style.
 Still, she traces the beginnings of what she considers her “voice” back to Wild Raspberries — the album’s opening track, first written at 19 on GarageBand.
 “A lot of it is wanting to write music for my 10-year-old self.
 I loved Enya, I loved church hymns, and I’d imagine I was an elf or something in nature.
 Music that brings that feeling back — that’s my goal, I guess.”

-That early sense of discovery also shifted how she writes altogether.
 What followed was a move towards songs on STORIES that are shaped less by autobiography and more by short stories, myths, or allegories — and as a way of separating the self from lived experience while still holding on to its emotional truth.
 “When we read a novel or a collection of short stories, we don’t think, ‘oh, this is exactly the truth as the author experienced it,’ right?” she says.
 “So I think it’s really fun as a musician to be able to write songs where all musicians are storytellers.
 Like, all lyrics are stories that are shaped and shifted to fit a better story, to make it more entertaining, right?”

 Listen to and order Rachel Lime's “STORIES" here.